For You — Career

 Let's start with money, because that's what most techs really want to know.

 Dealership pay bumps: Most dealerships tie pay directly to ASE certifications.
-The typical range I've seen across shops I've worked at and managed is $0.50-$2.00 per flag hour per certification area.
-At the higher end — which you'll see at larger dealer groups and luxury brands — a full Master Tech (A1-A8) with L1 adds $8-$16 per flag hour to your base rate.
+The typical range across the industry is $0.50-$2.00 per flag hour per certification area.
+At the higher end — which you'll find at larger dealer groups and luxury brands — a full Master Tech (A1-A8) with L1 can add $8-$16 per flag hour to your base rate.
 On 45 flag hours per week, that's $360-$720 per week.
 Over a year: $18,720-$37,440 in additional income.
-Over a 30-year career?
-You're looking at over half a million dollars in additional earnings from certifications alone.
+Those numbers vary by region and employer, but the pattern is consistent — certs pay.

 At the lower end — $0.50 per cert — the math is less impressive: $4 per flag hour, $180 per week, $9,360 per year.
 Still significant, but the ROI depends on your test and study costs.